-World Literature introduces students to a wide range of literature from different time periods and cultures.
-Students study how writers from different backgrounds use similar literary elements and techniques to convey meaning in their short stories, plays, poems and non-fictional works.
-The aim is for students to appreciate the similarities and differences among the works they read for the course and to learn to analyze literature to enrich their own independent reading.
+World Literature gives students an overview of important literary works of the last 500 years representing a variety of countries and cultures.
+Students study how writers from different backgrounds use literary elements and techniques to convey meaning in their short stories, plays, poems and non-fictional works.
+Students write compare and contrast essays about characters, plot elements, and themes in a variety of literary works.
+The aim is for students to gain a historical and geographical context for literature and to learn to analyze literature by asking relevant questions as they read for the course, and for their own pleasure.

 There are 8 examinations in World Literature.